Hunterzhaoliu/infinity2o_web/README.md

 ## Development workflow checklists

-what do u want to add?
+When you want to add something...

+1. Create a `new-branch` off latest `master`
-1. create `actions/types`
+1. Create `actions/types`
-2. create `actions/actionCreator.js`
+1. Create `actions/actionCreator.js`
-3. deal with action type in `reducers/actionReducer.js`
+1. Deal with action type in `reducers/actionReducer.js`
-4. add `reducers/actionReducer.js` to `reducers/index.js`
+1. Add `reducers/actionReducer.js` to `reducers/index.js`
-5. if state changes add `mapStateToProps` in `containers/Containers.js`
+1. If state changes add `mapStateToProps` in `containers/Containers.js`
-6. if added functions to change state add `mapDispatchToProps` in `containers/Containers.js`
+1. If added functions to change state add `mapDispatchToProps` in `containers/Containers.js`
+1. Create a `pull request` for your `new-branch` to merge into `master`

 ## Deployment checklist